mavryk-network/mavryk-taquito/docs/contract-test-collection.md

 ## BigMapsWithLedgerContract

-This contract is used in Taquito integration tests.
+This contract is used in Webmavryk integration tests.
 It is not a FA1.2 contract, since Entrypoint "transfer" has type (pair (pair (address %0) (address %1)) (nat %2)), but should have type (pair address address nat).
 Also not an FA2 contract as it does not have an entrypoint for update_operators.

 #### Entrypoints